lucianolima1933/Projects/README.txt

 # Using a known websocket to receive real time data (we are using BITMEX Websocket and CCXT library (REST)
 # the resulting output can be used on backend or front end solutions (100% portable to TKInter or other GUIs)
 # Developed by Luciano Lima, 2017-2019
-# This Project is an Open Source contribution for the software and traders communities.
+# This is only a piece of the whole solution, displayed here to contribute with Open Source community and Traders
+# if you need a full working solution, able to send orders, set-up strategies, etc, fell free to send an e-mail.
 # Released under GNU license (read GNU files included)
 # luciano.lima1933@gmail.com
 #